pdjr-build/firmware-factory/spudpole/modctl/README.md

 ## Configuring the module

-To operate correctly the module must be configured with the NMEA instance address of the windlass or windlasses which are being controlled.
+To operate correctly the module must be configured with the NMEA instance of the windlasses which are being controlled.
+If only one windlass is to be controlled then a special instance value can be used to disable the unused channel.
+The module is supplied with channe W0 unconfigured and channel W1 disabled.

-To configure Windlass 0:
+To configure a windlass control channel.

+1. Inspect the windlass which is to be controlled and identify the instance number that has been assigned to its NMEA interface.
-1. Connect the module to the NMEA bus and confirm that the PWR/RX LED is illuminated.
+2. Connect the module to the NMEA bus and confirm that it has power.
-2. If you have connected switches to the SWITCH terminal block, then ensure that the switches are in the OFF position.
+3. If you have connected switches to the SWITCH terminal block, then ensure that the switches are in the OFF position.
-3. Enter the instance address of the windlass you wish to control using the DIP switch on the module PCB.
+4. Enter the instance number of the windlass you wish to control (i.e the value identified at (1)) using the DIP switch on the module PCB.
+   The module allows instance numbers in the range 0 through 126 to be entered.
+   An instance number of 127 can be used to disable a control channel.
-4. Press the PRG W0 button on the module PCB.
+5. Press the PRGW0 button on the module PCB to store the windlass instance number for channel W0 or PRGW1 to store the instance number for channel W1.

-If the NMEA interface on the remote spudpole is powered up, then after a few seconds the status outputs for Windlass 0 should become active to indicate the condition of the windlass.
+If the NMEA interface on the remote spudpole is powered up, then after a few seconds the module status LED for the selected control channel should turn off and the status outputs for windlass should become active to indicate the condition of the windlass.
-After this, the switch inputs for Windlass 0 should command the remote windlass.
+After this, the switch inputs for the channel should command the remote windlass.

-If a second windlass is to be controlled as Windlass 1, then use a similar procedure, but press the PRG W1 button at step 4.
+You can repeat this procedure at any time to update a configuration or programme a second windlass.

 ## NMEA 2000 messages